 Though it is among the lowest-priced mattresses on our list, the Nectar delivers a fantastic sleeping experience that provides the kind of conforming and comfort that sleepers have come to expect from memory foam.

-This Medium Firm mattress (a 6 on the typical firmness scale) has four foam layers.
-The top layer is 1 inch of memory foam that is quilted into the cover.
+This medium firm mattress (a 6 on the typical firmness scale) has four foam layers.
+The top layer is 1 inch of memory foam quilted into the cover.
 The second layer is 3 inches of high-density, gel-infused memory foam.
 The third layer is a transition foam with a thickness of 1.75 inches, and the bottom is 5.25 inches of support polyfoam.

 The two memory foam layers that make up the comfort system allow the mattress to contour to the body and keep the spine and neck in alignment.
 At the same time, the use of gel-infused foam and a breathable cover made with Tencel fabric decrease heat retention and reduce the risk of sleeping hot.